Toltbcm/rick-and-morty/README.md

 ***Web-application that get data from another API and save it to DB***

 ## Features:
-> - save a movie-character by API with synchronization every day at 24:00
+> - save a movie-character by API with synchronization by time
 > - get random movie-character
 > - get a movie-character by name